anayanapalli/anayanapalli.github.io/_posts/2025-07-16-why-most-actors-musicians-and-athletes-arent-as-rich-as-you-think.md.md

 Consider law, medicine, consulting, software engineering or most regular jobs.
 These are **bell curve professions**.
 Most people cluster around the middle.
 A good doctor and a great doctor might earn different salaries, but the gap won’t be astronomical.
 There’s a ceiling, but there’s also a floor.
 The system is stable and fairly distributed.
 Your success doesn’t limit mine as much.
 There’s room for many winners.

 Now compare that to acting, music, sports, writing, or startups.
 These are **power law professions**.
-Here, a tiny number of people earn almost all the rewards.
+Here, a small number of people earn almost all the rewards.
 The top tiny percent make fortunes.
 The next few percent do okay.
 The rest—some of them just as skilled—barely survive.

 <div class="image-with-caption">
   <img src="/public/images/6.jpeg" alt="Bell vs. Power Law Distribution" />